 7. Where do you see yourself in 5 years?

-Ask this question to candidates to check whether they have future plans or not.
+Asking this question helps you assess candidates.
+With this question you can check whether they have future plans or not.
 The answer you must seek should be honest and specific.

 If the candidates have really set their future career goals then they will be confident about answering it.
 This shows their honesty.
 A trait every employer wants in a candidate before recruiting.

-An honest employee will create a good working environment within the organization.
+An honest employee will create a good working environment within the organization and promote honesty among their fellow peers as well.

 8. If you started the job tomorrow, what would be the first thing you would do?